 The work of the international field research team that discovered I. barbarabrownae stretched over three seasons (1999-2001) and 3000 meters (10,000 feet) of elevation.
 The work resulted in the discovery of 11 additional species new to science in a single river valley: 1 opossum, 7 bats, and 3 rodents.
 In November 2006, a synopsis of the entire project was published in Fieldiana: Zoology, a scientific publication of The Field Museum.
 The article is called "Mammals and Birds of the Manu Biosphere Reserve, Peru."
 It lists 222 species of mammals, 94 of which are bats, and 1,005 species of birds, twice the number of bird species breeding in the United States and Canada combined.
 "Students from San Marcos University in Lima made up two-thirds of the team collecting mammals, birds, and their parasites," Patterson said.
 "Peruvian students have described most of the new species while pursuing graduate studies overseas.
 Manu trainees are now enrolled in universities in Illinois, Texas, Michigan, Mexico and the United Kingdom."
 The research was sponsored by the National Science Foundation, the Museo de Historia Natural at the Universidad Nacional Mayor de San Marcos in Lima, and The Field Museum.

 The new rodent is described in this 2006 paper from the journal Mastozoología Neotropical

 The new rodent's evolutionary affinities are detailed in the 2008 article in the journal Molecular Phylgenetics and Evolution.

-Bruce's interview with the Canadian Broadcasting Company's Quirks & Quarks on 27 Jan 2007 can be heard here.
+Listen to Bruce's interview with the Canadian Broadcasting Company's Quirks & Quarks on 27 Jan 2007.